-- please ensure that when you make a referral that information relating to another child is not identifiable unless it is a relative It breaks Data Protection to upload information on another child on ones child's record
+Please ensure that when you make a referral that information relating to another child is not identifiable unless it is a relative It breaks Data Protection to upload information on another child on one's child's record

-Check which local authority the child or young person that you are concerned about actually resides in - use an on-line postcode checker if you are in doubt.
+Check which local authority the child or young person that you are concerned about resides in - use an on-line postcode checker if you are in doubt.

-Ensure you are using the correct form (MARF) - any other form will not have the correct fields on it and an out of date version may have invalid contact details.
+Ensure you are using the correct form (MARF) - any other form will not have the correct fields on it and an out-of-date version may have invalid contact details.

-If the child is already known to either Children's Social Care or the Early Intervention Service/Families Together Hub, contact the allocated Social Worker or Family Support Worker direct with your concerns rather than using a MARF
+If the child is already known to either Children's Social Care or the Early Intervention Service/Families Together Hub, contact the allocated Social Worker or Family Support Worker direct with your concerns rather than using a MARF.
+If you don't know the contact details for the relevant professional, call and ask the Child Protection and Assessment Team (CPAT) to look this up for you (020 8708 3885).

-Don't let your primary concern get buried in too much detail, irrelevant points, hearsay or general narrative.
+Don't let your primary concern get buried in too much detail, irrelevant points, hearsay, or general narrative.